cdapio/cdap/cdap-docs/admin-manual/source/installation/mapr/mapr-configurations.rst

      $HADOOP_COMMON_HOME/share/hadoop/mapreduce/*,
      $HADOOP_COMMON_HOME/share/hadoop/mapreduce/lib/*,
      /opt/mapr/lib/*

    **Note:** Since MapR might not dereference the Hadoop variables (such as ``$HADOOP_CONF_DIR``) correctly, we recommend specifying their full paths instead.

+   MapR does not, by default, provide a configured ``yarn.application.classpath``, and you will need to add this entry to ``yarn-site.xml``.
+If you install using `Chef
+   <https://www.getchef.com>`__, that file and entry is created automatically, but not
+   with dereferenced Hadoop variables.

 #.
-Depending on your installation, you may want to set these properties:
+Depending on your installation, you may need to set these properties:

 .. include:: /../target/_includes/mapr-configuration.rst
     :start-after: #.
-Depending on your installation, you may want to set these properties:
+Depending on your installation, you may need to set these properties:
     :end-before: .. _mapr-configuration-security:

 As in all installations, the ``kafka.log.dir`` may need to be created locally.
 If you